khulnasoft-lab/design.khulnasoft.com/contents/contribute/lifecycle.md

 name: Component lifecycle
 ---

+The component lifecycle is a flexible set of guidelines to help product teams efficiently and iteratively add components to Pajamas.
 The goal of this process is to make it easy to: submit new designs (including documentation), propose changes to existing designs, and translate component designs into built components.

 The component lifecycle has the following stages: